Paul Lacombe (composer): Biography

 Though Lacombe's music was well appreciated among fellow composers and musicians, it never gained a widespread popularity as he was not willing to leave his hometown of Carcassonne for Paris.
 A prolific composer with more than 150 works, his only significant popular success came in 1890 with the Aubade printanière, Op.
 37. Throughout he retained a sense of classical form and melody, but explored contemporary (i.e. Impressionistic) harmonies in his later works.
 His compositional style presents, aside from its clean and solid craftsmanship, an amiable and appealing character, but with no particular originality.
 In addition to symphonic works, Lacombe composed a large volume of piano music, concertante works, chamber music and some 120 songs, many of which remain in manuscript.
-Recordings of his three piano trios, and the Méditation pour violon et piano, Op 124 of 1906, were released on the Dutton Epoch label in 2021.
+Recordings of his three piano trios, and the Méditation pour violon et piano, Op 124 of 1906, were released on the Dutton Epoch label in 2021, the first in a series.

 In 1901, Lacombe was appointed under the sponsorship of Camille Saint-Saëns to the Académie des Beaux-Arts, who awarded him the Prix Chartier for his chamber music in 1887.
 He was made a Chevalier of the Légion d'honneur in 1902.

 Lacombe died in Carcassonne in 1927.
 In 1929, the city erected a monument in his memory on the street that bears his name, and honored him in June 1984 through a major exhibition and concert.

 Paul Lacombe has sometimes been confused with fellow composer Paul Lacôme d'Estalenx (1838–1920).
 Some of Lacôme's scores, including in operettas La fille de l'air and Les quatre filles Aymon, were published as composed by "Paul Lacombe".